pnp/sp-dev-fx-webparts/samples/angularelements-html-templatefile/README.md

-# Angular Elements in SharePoint Framework
+# Angular Elements with HTML Template File in SharePoint Framework

 ## Summary

-Set of sample web parts illustrating how to use Angular Elements in the SharePoint Framework.
+A sample web part illustrating how to use Angular Elements in the SharePoint Framework with the help of separate template HTML File.

 ## Used SharePoint Framework Version
 ![drop](https://img.shields.io/badge/drop-1.4.1-green.svg)